Jang-woo-AnnaSoft/execution-state-preflight/README.md

 MCP's input schema defines the shape of the values a tool needs.
 It doesn't say why a value is needed, who asked for the execution, or whether the execution is allowed right now.
 That's not an MCP problem — it shows up anywhere natural language turns into execution.
 MCP is just easy to point at, because the boundary is written down as a protocol.
 When one owner has both sides, the boundary is invisible and the rules end up scattered across prompts and code.

-Getting to two gates meant working through eight problems:
+Getting to three checklists and two gates meant working through eight problems:

 1. Separating execution from verification — and separating who verifies (system / provider / user)
 2. Verifying conditions, not just values